-At IBB Solicitors, we work extensively with the charity sector, providing expert legal advice to ensure you comply with the law, to let you focus on your charitable mission.
+At IBB Law, we work extensively with the charity sector, providing expert legal advice to ensure you comply with the law, to let you focus on your charitable mission.

 An expert team